What is the Eucharist?

 Favors come in many shapes, sizes, and substance.
 The variety is almost staggering with favors ranging from edibles to miniature Bibles, toys to rosaries, key chains to wall plaques.
 Trying to choose can be a daunting task.

-Web sites such as pinterest have hundreds of ideas for favors that you can make at home, or purchase on-line.
+Websites such as Pinterest have hundreds of ideas for favors that you can make at home, or purchase online.
 Favors can be a simple bookmark, or an engraved keepsake.
 It will depend on your style and budget, but there are certain to be ideas that fit your purpose.

 As you determine the theme or fashion you wish to follow, you can choose favors that will compliment what your child will wear.
 Pair elaborate gowns with elaborate favors, or go simple yet elegant with cotton.
 With hundreds of dresses available, and all the accessories you will need we are sure you will find inspiration here, at a price you can afford.

-We strive to create an unforgettable First Holy Communion experience for each child.
+At Noori Dresses, we strive to create an unforgettable First Holy Communion experience for each child.
 You may be surprised at how much budget you have left for favors once you buy from us.